The Healing Path

 By the way, I always recommend discussing meds with your pharmacist because a pharmacist is much more knowledgeable about Rx drugs.
 Most of your doctor’s information about drugs come from the pharmaceutical representatives who visit the office on a weekly or even daily basis.
 Their job is to increase sales.

 All this could have been avoided if he was informed that he could control his diabetes by limiting his carbohydrates to 30-40 grams per meal.
-If this isn’t madness then what is?
+However, when he overdoes the carbs, as we all do occasionally, he can help relate his blood sugar with certain herbs.
+One such blend is my Blood Purifier.

 I’m not foolish enough to think that everyone will be willing or able to change his or her diet to stay healthy but shouldn’t they at least be given that information first?
 In that light, I think few would argue that most doctors today are too quick to write a prescription and many do so without fully evaluating the risks of toxicity and interactions.